 The best city to visit within easy striking distance of London is Bath — just a 1.5-hour train ride away.
 If ever a city enjoyed looking in the mirror, Bath's the one.
 Its streets a series of architectural chorus lines, Bath has more protected historic buildings per capita than any other town in England.
-The entire city, built of the creamy warm-tone limestone called "Bath stone," beams in its cover-girl complexion.
+Built of the creamy warm-tone limestone called "Bath stone," it beams in its cover-girl complexion.
 Proud locals remind visitors that the town is routinely banned from the "Britain in Bloom" contest to give other towns a chance to win.
 Bath's narcissism is justified.
 Even with its mobs of tourists and greedy prices, Bath is a joy to visit.

 At a Glance

 ▲▲▲ Free City Walking Tours Top-notch tours helping you make the most of your visit, led by The Mayor's Corps of Honorary Guides.

 ▲▲▲ Roman Baths Ancient baths that gave the city its name, tourable with good audioguide.

 ▲▲ Bath Abbey 500-year-old Perpendicular Gothic church, graced with beautiful fan vaulting and stained glass.

 ▲▲ The Circus and the Royal Crescent Stately Georgian (Neoclassical) buildings from Bath's 18th-century glory days.